Strift/portfolio/content/blog/share-intent-links.md

 </template>
 ```

-Please note taht for better accessibility, you should also update the `title` attribute to a value like "Share on Bluesky", instead of simply "Bluesky".
+Please note that for better accessibility, you should also update the `title` attribute to a value like "Share on Bluesky", instead of simply "Bluesky".

 And you're done.
 Try pressing the social sharing buttons to see if it works. 👇